TheBeyondGroup/shopkeeper/README.md

 └── .current-bucket
 ```

-Each folder contains theme settings stored in their corresponding `config`,
+Each bucket contains theme settings stored in their corresponding `config`,
 `sections`, and `templates` folders.
 It also contains a `.env` file that's
 copied to the project root as `.env ` when the bucket is switched.